dunst-project/docker-images/README.md

 # Adding new images

 - Add your new `Dockerfile.<name>` in [`./ci/`](./ci) folder.
-- Edit the [build settings of the project](https://hub.docker.com/repository/docker/dunst/ci/builds/edit) to have a mapping from `Dockerfile.<name>` to `dunst-project/ci:<name>`.
+- Add the new `<name>` in the GitHub Actions matrix:
+  - In the [GitHub Action workflow](.github/workflows/main.yml) of this project.
-- In the [GitHub Action workflow](https://github.com/dunst-project/dunst/blob/master/.github/workflows/main.yml) of the main dunst project, add the new tag names in the matrix.
+  - In the [GitHub Action workflow](https://github.com/dunst-project/dunst/blob/master/.github/workflows/main.yml) of the main dunst project